 The cover artwork, which contrasts the dark skies of war with the sunny skies of peace, was by Goldsworthy and Davey, a Melbourne firm that also produced ornate military service certificates for returned servicemen during this era.
 The stamp image is courtesy Waverley RSL Sub-Branch, Returned & Services League of Australia, Victorian Branch.

-The souvenir program featured on the international-rate stamp, was produced for a 1919 Anzac Day event held for Australian soldiers at a depot in Rouelles, France.
+The souvenir program featured on the international-rate stamp, was produced for a 1919 Anzac Day event held for allied soldiers at an Australian depot in Rouelles, France.
 The day included sporting competitions and music performances and was attended by many high-ranking officials.
 As well as themes of victory and peace, the cover design portrays the long-standing gratitude felt by the French people for the efforts of Australian troops during WWI, which continues to this day.

 The artwork is by John C Goodchild (1898–1980) who, after serving as a stretcher bearer in the Royal Australian Medical Corps, was hospitalised in Rouelles in 1918.
 Goodchild became a significant artist, including being appointed as an official Australian war artist during World War II.
 The stamp image is courtesy Picture Ipswich, and Ipswich RSL Sub-Branch, Returned & Services League of Australia, Queensland Branch.